Oulu-IMEDS/KneeLocalizer/README.md

 # Code for the paper from SCIA'17: A novel method for automatic localization of joint area on knee plain radiographs

 # Description
 Repository contains the code for an automatic knee joint detection on plain radiographs.
-This can be used to process very large amount of knee x-rays and generate bounding boxes (up to 6 000 000 per day on a high-end computer).
+It can be used to process very large amount of knee X-rays and generate bounding boxes (up to 6 000 000 per day on a high-end computer).

 Our package processes the data in a batch mode using multiple threads.
 To run in on your machine, you have to install the conda environment.
-For that, simply execute `create_conda_env.sh`
+For that, simply execute `create_conda_env.sh`.

 # How to run
 Run the script as follows:
 ```
-python detector.py --dir <dir with DICOM files>
+python detector.py --path_input <dir with DICOM files> \
+                   --fname_output <file to write the results>
 ```

-Script will produce the bounding boxes of 120mm and save it to the file *detection_results.txt*
+Script will produce the bounding boxes of 120mm and save it to the specified file (by default, `../detection_results.txt`).

 # How to cite
 If you use our package in your own research, please cite us: